Bess Wohl: Career

 Wohl's plays have been produced in numerous venues in New York City and around the United States.

+Her play, Barcelona premiered in 2012 at the Contemporary American Theater Festival, before transferring to Los Angeles at the Geffen Playhouse, starring Betty Gilpin and Carlos Leal.
+In 2024, it made its West End debut in a production starring Lily Collins and Álvaro Morte.

 Pretty Filthy, which ran Off-Broadway from January 2015 to March 1, 2015, was nominated for the 2015 Lucille Lortel Award, Outstanding Musical, and the 2015 Drama Desk Award, Outstanding Musical.
 Bess also won the 2015 Sam Norkin Special Drama Desk Award for “establishing herself as an important voice in New York theater, and having a breakthrough year.”

 Small Mouth Sounds premiered Off-Broadway at Ars Nova in 2015 to wide critical acclaim.
 The play also was produced in 2016 at the Off-Broadway Signature Theatre and has been performed in a US national tour in 2017.
 Wohl won the Outer Critics Circle John Gassner Award, presented for an American play, preferably by a new playwright for Small Mouth Sounds in 2017.

 Wohl's Grand Horizons began previews on Broadway at the Hayes Theater, presented by Second Stage Theater on December 23, 2019 and opened on January 23, 2020.
 This play marked her Broadway debut.
 Grand Horizons premiered at the Williamstown Theatre Festival in July 2019, directed by Leigh Silverman.
 The play is co-commissioned by Williamstown Theatre Festival and Second Stage Theater.
 Grand Horizons was nominated for the 2020 Tony Award for Best Play.

 Her play Camp Siegfried opened at The Old Vic theatre in London in September 2021.

 She then wrote the play, Liberation, which explores the second-wave feminism movement in the 1970s in Ohio.
 Wohl said she was inspired to write the play by her mother, Lisa Cronin Wohl, who worked at Ms. magazine during her youth.
 The play opened to acclaim, with the New York Times calling it "gutting and inventive," and it was nominated for the 2025 Drama Desk Award for Outstanding Play and won the 2025 Outer Critics Circle Award for Outstanding New Off-Broadway Play.
-The play will transfer to Broadway in fall of 2025 at the James Earl Jones Theatre, as Wohl's second Broadway credit.
+The play transferred to Broadway in fall of 2025 at the James Earl Jones Theatre, as Wohl's second Broadway credit.